camunda/camunda-docs/docs/guides/create-account.md

 <span class="badge badge--medium">Time estimate: Under 5 minutes</span>

 :::note
-The product experience described is under A/B testing; your experience may vary.
+We're gradually rolling out changes that affect this page to users; your experience may vary.
 :::

 Create a Camunda 8 account so you can create clusters, deploy processes, and create a new instance.